-- Will the Haulage Reference Service be sought by a significant part of the market? - Is the proposed Haulage Reference Service likely to be easily understood by users and prospective users? - Does the proposed Haulage Reference Service impose any unreasonable or unnecessary constraints on users?
+- Will the firm service be sought by a significant part of the market? - Is the proposed firm service likely to be easily understood by users and prospective users? - Does the proposed firm service impose any unreasonable or unnecessary constraints on users? - Are reference services adequately provided for by the Access Arrangement?